tillbiskup/trepr/doc/index.rst

 Support
 -------

-If you are having issues, screw you!
+If you are having issues, please contact us under j.popp@gmx.ch

 License
 -------